MathieuGoux/plugin.audio.rainwave/README.md

   * Automatic (fetch by game): need a [SteamGridDB](https://steamgriddb.com) account and an API-key (once connected, `Preferences > API tab`).
 Fetching is based on the song metadata and automatically retrieves "heroes" artworks to display during playback.

     * Fetching mode is a fuzzy search: if there is no exact match, the script looks for approximate titles from the album name until something clicks.
-    * If nothing works, background loops back to the local folder solution.
+    * If nothing works, background can loop back to the local folder solution, to "Random" (chooses a heroe artwork already downloaded), or "None" (keep the last artworks downloaded).
     * Artworks are locally stored in the `userdata/addon_data/plugin.audio.rainwave/art_cache` folder.
 You can set a limit for the size of the folder (0 = unlimited, otherwise the oldest artworks downloaded are erased first) or erase all of them at once with the "Clear Cache" button.
     * Logic is not perfect, as some limit cases are not taken into account.

-I will try to finetune it in future versions.
+    * Random: need a SteamGriDB API-key.
+Will loop through heroes already downloaded with Automatic Mode.

 * Settings allow to enable / disable the Coming Up / Previously played box.
 A folder next to the stations one allows access to the 4 previously played songs on a given channel.
 Future update will better integrate it into the UI.
 * Authentification through the Rainwave API doesn't work, as Rainwave pivoted to a discord-only auth some years ago.
 As such, there seems to be no way to rate / request songs.